-Exercise-Induced Inflammation: Is your hiker diet helping or hurting?
+Exercise-Induced Inflammation: Is your thru-hiker diet helping or hurting?

 Thru-hiking is an intense physical undertaking that, over time, can cause significant inflammation in the body.
 This physiological process is called exercise-induced inflammation and is a normal response to the muscle damage caused by high-intensity physical activity.
-With proper rest and recovery, this inflammatory response will be used in a positive way to regenerate muscle tissue.
+Unfortunately, the traditional thru-hiker diet can worsen exercise-induced inflammation.
+With proper rest, recovery, and dietary changes, this inflammatory response will be used in a positive way to regenerate muscle tissue.

 When inflammation becomes chronic, it can affect the entire body and cause fatigue, muscle damage, soreness, and decreased recovery capacity.
 Avoiding exercise-induced inflammation while thru-hiking may not be possible, but the good news is that your diet can play a big part in reducing (or increasing) this chronic inflammation.